 In context: what is Nato?

 The North Atlantic Treaty Organisation (Nato) was created on the signing by 12 founder members of the document known as the Washington Treaty on 4 April 1949.
-These members included the UK, Canada and the US, although Nato was meant to encourage collective action.
+These members included the UK, Canada and the US, although Nato was meant to encourage wider collective action.

 The 14 articles of the treaty define the alliance’s essential purpose: to safeguard the freedom and security of its members through political and military means.

-One states that “an armed attack against one or more of them in Europe or North America shall be considered an attack against them all… if such an armed attack occurs, each of them [will take] such action as it deems necessary, including the use of armed force” – the principle of collective defence.
+Article 5 states that “an armed attack against one or more of them in Europe or North America shall be considered an attack against them all… if such an armed attack occurs, each of them [will take] such action as it deems necessary, including the use of armed force” – the principle of collective defence.
 So far, Article 5 has been invoked once – in response to the US 9/11 attacks.

 James Sheehan: The best summary of Nato’s original purpose was the comment attributed to its first secretary general, Lord Ismay, suggesting that the alliance existed to “keep the Russians out, the Americans in, and the Germans down”.
 For 40 years it succeeded in those three objectives: the United States remained committed to European security, the Soviet Union did not expand into western Europe, and West Germany, though economically powerful and rearmed, did not become a threat to its neighbours.